Honda, Acura Hybrid Technology On The Road To Zero Emissions

-No too long ago, achieving an average 30 mpg from an engine producing 370 horsepower was deemed impossible.
-While there were several different ways to obtain high horsepower and torque output, generally a large displacement, high compression, ram air induction V8 would be called on to transfer wide-band torque to a rear wheel of the Detroit iron of choice.
+Not to long ago achieving an average 30 mpg from an engine producing 370 horsepower was deemed impossible.
+While there are several different ways to obtain high horsepower and torque output, generally, a large displacement, high compression, ram air induction V8 would be used to transfer wide-band torque to the rear wheels of the Detroit iron of choice.

-With a seemingly endless source of cheap abundant gasoline, cars of America’s 1950s, 60s and early 1970s averaged 12-14 mpg.
-And, they produced copious amounts of carbon and led laden pollutants.
+With a seemingly endless source of cheap abundant gasoline cars of America’s 1950s, 1960s, and early 1970s averaged 12-14 mpg -- while they producing copious amounts of carbon and led laden pollutants.

-It’s not that smaller cars offering greater fuel efficiency were not available to the American driver of the post world war two boom years.
-Growing up in Southern California, my father owned a 1950s MGA roadster, a Fiat 600 and a Volkswagen micro-bus; all under-powered and frowned on by most car owners of the day.
+Smaller cars offering greater fuel efficiency were available to the American driver of the post world war two boom years.
+While growing up in Southern California my father owned a 1950s MGA roadster, a Fiat 600, and a Volkswagen micro-bus; all under-powered and frowned on by most car owners of the day.

 I’ll never forget the day my grandfather drove down to the beach in his Nash Metropolitan.
 A Chrysler man for decades, J.P. had opted for the 40 mpg of the tiny Nash on his return from an extended stay in Hawaii.
 He loved it.
 That’s correct.
 A domestically manufactured 4 cylinder car of the day sipped gasoline.
 I expected him to exit the car in clown shoes.